AnonymousXempt/XDE/README.md

 -------------------
 ## Payload Behaviour
 - Once The Ducky HID Is Inserted It Executes The Payload At Superhuman Speed
-- It Disables Windows Defender And Launches Powershell As Administrator
+- It Launches Powershell As Administrator
 - Then It Creates A Folder With An Exclusion And Downloads The Script
 - It Then Runs The Script In A Non-Interactive Hidden Window